Hrsh-Venket/3D-reconstruction-of-C.-Elegans/README.md

 - Standard skelearn knn algorithm
 - distance weight function using gaussian
-- minor implementation detail: incorporate the distance metric into scaling of the pcl, instead of calculating it each time since:
+- minor implementation detail: incorporate the distance metric into scaling of the point cloud, instead of calculating it each time since:
 $$e^{-d^{2}/2 (n\sigma)^{2}} = e^{-(d/n)^{2}/2 \sigma^{2}}$$

 #### Stage 2 results